adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 * each column has `2em` and `3em` font-size on small and large screens; and
 * the columns stack on small screens.
 Note that *column* is now a misleading class name.

-Here's how this is typically done using visual and utility classes:
+With visual/utility classes it looks like this:

 	<div class="grid clearfix">
 	  <div class="col pd20 pd50 fs2 fs3">Column 1</div>
 	  <div class="col pd20 pd50 fs2 fs3">Column 2</div>
 	</div>

-Notes:

 - There are 7 classes, some of which override each other.
-- To make the columns actually responsive we would need a `fs3large` class etc. This means using a naming convention that recreates language constructs found in CSS.
+- To make the columns actually responsive we would need a `fs3large` class etc. This means using a naming convention that recreates language constructs already found and standardised in CSS.
 - At certain break points, the classes are misleading and redundant.
 For example `.clearfix` doesn't clear on small screens.

-We've barely evaluated this simple component and yet there is significant pain already.
+A quick evaluation shows significant pain already.

-Here's the same thing using semantic classes:
+With semantic classes it looks like this:

 	<div class="thing">
 	  <div class="thing-thingA"></div>
 	  <div class="thing-thingB"></div>
 	</div>

-Notes:

 - These classes are encapsulated to the module's design and content.
 - It's easy to style elements without having to write a multitude of classes and changing the HTML again.
 - These classes are meaningful in small and big screens.
-- We can use a media query, to clear elements only when needed.
+- Media queries can be used to clear elements only when needed.

 > Question: How valuable is a codified responsive grid system?
 A [layout should adapt to the content](http://adamsilver.io/articles/stop-using-device-breakpoints/), not the other way around.